WSLUser/ScientificLinuxtoCentOSTransition/README.md

 I recommend using [Windows Terminal](https://github.com/microsoft/terminal).

 **Credits**: This is an updated version of what's covered in https://wiki.centos.org/HowTos/MigrationGuide.
 Feel free to give them a PR with this script.
 All I ask is I get credit for updating the migration steps.

+**License**: According to https://wiki.centos.org/HowTos/MigrationGuide license, use of GPLv2 or later (at user discretion is required).
+As a result, I chose to cover this migration script with GPLv3.
+See the License file for more details.